raspberrypilearning/explorer-hat-buggy/worksheet.md

 ## Choosing a chassis

 To make a buggy, you will need to create a chassis so that you can attach the wheels.
 This is harder than it looks!
 We chose to use a small chocolate box because it is made of stiff cardboard and about the right size to hold the Raspberry Pi and the USB power stick.
-You might have a suitable box, or you might wish to create a chassis from other materials such as Lego, or even to 3D print your chassis.
+You might have a suitable box, or you might wish to create a chassis from other materials such as Lego.
+You could even 3D print your chassis.

 ![Trufflebot](images/trufflebot.png)